Teaching Internationally FAQ

 What qualifications do I need to teach overseas?

-Again this depends on the country and the school you teach at.
+Again, this depends on the country and the school you teach at.

-To teach at an International school you’ll usually need bachelors a degree or higher related to education and a teaching license.
+To teach at an international school, you’ll usually need a bachelor's degree or higher related to education and a teaching license.

 -